rathena/rathena/doc/script_commands.md

 | 0          | Do not open Navigation Window (default). |
 | 1          | Open Navigation Window. |

-The example below will make the [Tool Shop] text clickable and begin navigation to alberta (98,154) when clicked.
+The example below will make the `[Tool Shop]` text clickable and begin navigation to `alberta (98,154)` when clicked.

 ```cpp
 mes "Have you checked out the <NAVI>[ToolShop]<INFO>alberta,98,154,0,000,0<INFO><NAVI>?";
 ```

-See also 'navigateto', which can be used for certain NPC events.
+See also '`navigateto`', which can be used for certain NPC events.

 Items
 -----